east-end-collab/east-end-archive/_posts/2020-08-28-new-digital-map-expands-access-to-one-of-virginias-historic-african-american-cemeteries.md

 ---
 post: blog
-title: New Digital Map Expands Access to One of Virginia's Historic African American Cemeteries
+title: EECC - New Digital Map Expands Access to One of Virginia's Historic African American Cemeteries
 date: 2020-05-28T19:47:00.000Z
 ---
 MAY 28, 2020